Operator Setup

 Clerk -- has access to transactions and functions suitable for a point-of-sale or to accept payment for reservations, but cannot make or change reservations, perform any maintenance functions, or make program option changes.

-Administrator -- can do anything.
+Administrator -- can do any of the program functions.

 Operator Code